cgay/protocol-buffers/documentation/source/design.rst

   you need to interact with a .proto that you cannot modify. "end" is a common example.

+  **Status:** Not a problem.
+Generated slot names all have the class (i.e., message) name as a prefix.

 * limited types for repeated slots.
 First pass, add a comment about the type, like "// repeated int32"

 * Emit explicit "define generic" forms with the correct type unions.
-  It will complicate the protoc plugin somewhat.
+It will complicate the codegen somewhat.
 How much of a win is it, if the generated code is sealed anyway?
+I think the IDE / LSP will emit a more specific arglist, for example.

 * for now this code assumes the existence of certain base classes.
 These will be defined elsewhere and will need to be imported with a prefix so